 Caffeine impacts your body by stimulating brain activity, increasing heart rate, and delaying the onset of sleep, disrupting your overall sleep patterns and quality.

-By blocking adenosine receptors in the brain, caffeine prevents the feeling of tiredness, promoting wakefulness and making it harder for you to relax and fall asleep.
+By blocking adenosine receptors in the brain, Caffeine prevents the feeling of tiredness, promoting wakefulness and making it harder for you to relax and fall asleep.

 These effects on your central nervous system can lead to heightened alertness, elevated heart rates, and difficulties in achieving restorative rest.